Plant Once, Feed Your Family Forever: Why Don't You Know About It?

 Their year round coverage suppressed weeds naturally.
 We are now living with the bill for that decision.
 Soil erosion, water scarcity, nutrient collapse.
 The annual experiment is failing.

 And now the vault is opening again because the rules are changing.
 We are finally realizing that efficiency is not efficient if it destroys the soil.
-In 2009, the Land Institute released Karnza, the first commercially viable perennial grain.
+In 2009, The Land Institute released Kernza, the first commercially viable perennial grain.
 It has taken two decades of breeding, but perennial wheat is finally becoming real.

 You can buy seeds online today.
 You can plant them this spring.
 And unlike every other vegetable you grow, you will not have to plant them again.
 They will return every year for the next 20 years.